-The Movement Disorders Center (MDC) at Wake Forest Baptist Health is one of the most experienced centers in the nation in the use of deep brain stimulation (DBS) to treat movement disorders.
-We were of the first to use DBS in patients with Parkinson’s disease and we continue to innovate in the use of this treatment in other FDA-approved movement disorders, including essential tremor, dystonia and obsessive-compulsive disorder.
+The Movement Disorders Center (MDC) at Wake Forest Baptist has one of the most experienced deep brain stimulation teams in the country.
+We were among the first centers in the nation to use DBS in patients with Parkinson’s disease and we continue to innovate in the use of this treatment in other FDA-approved movement disorders, including essential tremor, dystonia and obsessive-compulsive disorder.

-Selecting patients who should receive DBS requires a thorough evaluation by a team of neurosurgeons, neurologists, psychiatrics, neuropsychologists and therapists.
-This evaluation includes a detailed health history and physical exam and, potentially, a videotaped evaluation of a patient on and off medicine.
+You will undergo a thorough evaluation by a team of neurosurgeons, neurologists, psychiatrics, neuropsychologists and therapists.
+This evaluation includes a detailed health history, neuropsychological evaluation, psychiatric evaluation, physical exam and, potentially, a videotaped evaluation both on and off your medicine.

 Not all patients need DBS; we often advise patients whose conditions are well managed with current medication to defer surgery to a later time.